I Went 10 Days Without Eating Sugar And It Was Harder Than Giving Up Sex

 Day 1: Getting Started and Accepting Defeat

-All day, I craved my usual afternoon Fig Bar (10 grams), a handful of banana chips (30g), and honey in my hot lemon tea (17g).
+All day, I craved my usual afternoon Fig Bar (10g), a handful of banana chips (30g), and honey in my hot lemon tea (17g).
 The lowest blow, however, was the loss of yogurt.
-I typically scoop a half cup or so into a blender for my green smoothie in the morning and was shocked to discover that even plain Greek yogurt is forbidden in the Garden of Eden.
+I typically scoop a 1⁄2 cup or so into a blender for my green smoothie in the morning and was shocked to discover that even plain Greek yogurt is forbidden in the Garden of Eden.

 Day 2: Out Of Sight, Out Of Mind